galcerte/masters/README.md

 # The Scotogenic Model of Neutrino Masses and Dark Matter in Warped Extra Dimensions
-This is my master's thesis in physics.
-This repository includes the LaTeX source file that compiles to the finished version of the thesis itself, as well as the software and other files required for numerical calculations and visualizations contained therein.

 ## Summary
 This Master's Thesis has, as a subject of study, the embedding of the scotogenic model, which explains the generation of neutrino masses and dark matter, in the context of the Randall-Sundrum